 Payouts to Owners

-Once the renter completes their stay, you receive the full rental price you set (minus any RedWeek posting fees, if applicable).
+Once the renter completes their stay, you receive a payout for the rental price you set minus any success fees, or adjustments due to discrepancies (which is rare).
 Payout details are covered in the “Getting Paid” section.

 Tips for Effective Pricing